mapbender/mapbender-documentation/en/elements/basic/basesourceswitcher.rst

 Base source switcher
 ********************

-With this element you can switch between different predefined layers (BaseSources), e. g. background maps.
-The Base source switcher is a button group to change the map's background sources.
+Base source switcher is a group of button that enables the user to switch between different predefined layers (BaseSources), e. g. background maps.
 For every sourceset a button will be displayed in the client.
-Only one sourceset can be active at the same time.
+Only one sourceset is active at the same time.
-Base source switcher is also able to define groups.
-All sourcesets of the same group will be listed in a dropdown list with the group name as title.
+Moreover, it is possible to define groups.
+All sourcesets of the same group will be listed in a dropdown list with the group name as the title.
-Base source switcher can also be added into the sidepane.

-.. hint:: The definition of groups is not possible in the sidepane.

 .. image:: ../../../figures/basesourceswitcher.png
      :scale: 80

+.. hint:: Base source switcher can also be added into the sidepane.
+The definition of groups is not possible in the sidepane.

 .. image:: ../../../figures/basesourceswitcher_sidepane.png
      :scale: 80